- Can your power model deliver power data at ANY temperature-voltage combination, not just the pre-characterized values? Ours can!

 This tutorial will present the latest state of the IEEE 1801, 2415, and 2416 power standards, and show why multiple standards are required to cover the broad design and operational space.
 Speakers will explain the features of these three standards and how they enable new capabilities and power management methods.
 Early users of the standards and underlying technologies will describe how the new modeling capabilities impacted their design processes and end products.

-• Developers and users of the 1801 standard for Power Intent will describe recent extensions for Power State modeling.
+• Developers of the 1801 standard for Power Intent will describe recent extensions for Power State modeling.
 These enhancements enable the description of the power state space for IP Blocks and hardware systems.

 • Developers of the 2415 standard, currently in development, will describe their work on a power hardware abstraction and layer based upon the Linux Device Tree.
 Prototype usage of this hardware abstraction will also be presented.